Hello world

 Once your repository is created, clone it on your local computer and open it in VS Code:

-- Select File -> Open and select the entire folder.
+in the terminal. - Alternatively, open VS code then click select File -> Open and select the entire folder.

 - VS Code will propose to install “Dev Container”.
 Click “install”.